eclipse/lemminx/docs/LemMinX-Extensions.md

 See definition of [IXMLCommandService](https://github.com/eclipse/lemminx/blob/master/org.eclipse.lemminx/src/main/java/org/eclipse/lemminx/services/extensions/commands/IXMLCommandService.java)

+It's also possible to implement support for server side commands in your extension by registering a `WorkspaceService` and implementing the `executeCommand` method.

 #### Document Provider
 The document provider allows for finding the document from the document URI and listing all XML documents.
 Note that the document provider is only aware of the XML documents it  is working with (opened XML documents).